NAMenodiado/DSP-3-2021-1/README.md

 # DSP-3-2021-1

 This repository is owned by Miguel Carlos Amoroso, Kenneth Roel Atienza, Riff Kurtees Ladera, and Nico Angelo Menodiado.
-This repository is part of our submission for completion of our thesis. <br>
+This repository is part of our submission for completion of our thesis.
+Our paper can be found <a href = "https://animorepository.dlsu.edu.ph/etdb_ece/19/"> here. </a> <br>

 ## How to use:
 These files are meant to be used with AlexeyAB's repository (https://github.com/AlexeyAB/darknet). <br>